 Bile is a digestive fluid secreted into the stomach to break down food for digestion.
 It’s produced by the liver and stored in the liver and is naturally yellow due to a pigment called bilirubin.
 Bilirubin and green biliverdin are what gives feces its characteristic brown color.
 Yellow vomit is just composed of bile, and a few key things can cause this.

-Reasons Why Cats Throw Up Yellow Liquid
+The 5 Reasons Why Cats Throw Up Yellow Liquid

 1. Empty Stomach